slatron/slatron.github.io/_posts/2021-04-12-pretty-persuasion-1.md

 This one is almost intimidating from the simple arrangment.
 Drums + Bass.
 2 Guitar Tracks.
 Vocals.
 Nothing else.
 I'll be practicing the parts and slowly recording through.

 Vocals and guitar are both obscured in reverb here.
-Backing vocals are near inmpossible to discern here, sot that will be fun to mumble through.
-I have much going in right now and will be releasing these slower, but I'm still moving forward.
+Backing vocals are near impossible to discern here, so that will be fun to mumble through.
+I have to take a break from recording every night, but I'll still be able to get these out when ready.